public class BigdataFileSystem extends AbstractResource<IDatabase<BigdataFileSystem>> implements IContentRepository, IRowStoreConstants

 Use case: A map/reduce master reads document metadata using an index scan.
 It

-examines the data index's MetadataIndex
+examines the data index's MetadataIndex (that is, the index that

 knows where each partition of the scale-out data index is stored) and